Ain’t nobody got time for URLs like this:

 - Top Locations

 There are tons of great URL shorteners out there, each with a wide range of features.
-Here’s a quick overview of nine popular link shorteners.
+Here’s a quick overview of ten popular link shorteners.

 Dedicated URL Shorteners